FEUP-ESOF-2020-21/open-cx-t4g1-grupo-1/docs/readme.md

 * **Description**.
 The conference host can send a notification to the attendees when reschedules a talk

 * **Preconditions and Postconditions**.
-The conference host needs to sign in as a staff member and go to the edit talks tab, reschedule the talk, and submit the changes
+The conference host needs to sign in as a staff member and go to the edit talks tab, reschedule the talk, and submit the changes.

 * **Normal Flow**
   * The conference host signs in on the app